 What Not to Miss in Cyprus

-The Cyprus Archeological Museum is the oldest and largest archeological museum in Cyprus.
+The Cyprus Archaeological Museum is the oldest and largest archaeological museum in Cyprus.
 The initial idea of a museum dates back to 1882 and it was funded by private donations with exhibitions held in government offices.
 The museum moved into its own building in 1889 before moving to the current building that was initially dedicated to the memory of Queen Victoria.

-This 16th century castle was built by the Venetians on the ruins of a previous Crusader fort.
-Located at the east end of the harbor of Kyrenia, within its walls there’s a 12th century chapel and the Shipwreck Museum.
+This 16th-century castle was built by the Venetians on the ruins of a previous Crusader fort.
+Located at the east end of the harbour of Kyrenia, within its walls there’s a 12th-century chapel and the Shipwreck Museum.
 It is proven through excavations that the castle was initially built by the Byzantines in the 7th century as a protection of the city against the new Arab maritime threat.

 The Old Lord of Beirut; John d’Ibelin ordered additional fortifications to the small castle in the form of a new entrance, square and horseshoe-shaped towers, embrasures for archers and dungeons.
 Kyrenia came under the control of several foreign powers such as the Genoese, the Venetians who installed additional military reinforcements, the Ottomans and the British.

 This monastery, now in ruins, was built by the Order of the Canons Regular in the 13th century in the north of the small village of Bellapais.
 The Canons Regular are the first known occupants to have settled on or near the site.
-The monastery was founded by Aimery de Lusignan as the first buildings date between 1198 and 1205.
+The monastery was founded by Aimery de Lusignan as the first building between the years 1198 and 1205.
 The main building of the monastery was built during the reign of King Hugh III.

 As a result of the several overtakes of Kyrenia, the Abbey saw several foreign forces as well such as the Genoese, the Venetians, the Ottomans and the British and it began to fall into disrepair.
 It wasn’t until 1912 that restoration works got underway under the supervision of the Curator of the Ancient Monuments of Cyprus.
 Nowadays, the monastery offers a restaurant and a café and the refectory is a venue for concerts and lectures.

-During summer season the Abbey is open from 9:00 am to 7:00 pm and from mid-September to May it is from 9:00 am to 5:00 pm.
-An admission charge is equal to 1 Euros.
+During the summer season, the Abbey is open from 9:00 am to 7:00 pm and from mid-September to May it is from 9:00 am to 5:00 pm.
+An admission charge is equal to 1 Euro.

 This massive ancient Greek and Roman city in Paphos southwest of Cyprus is still under excavation.
 Nea Paphos is estimated to have been built at the end of the 4th century BC by the last king of Paphos; Nicocles and by the beginning of the 2nd century BC the city became the capital of the island.
 The surviving ruins are from the prehistoric era up to the Medieval ages.

 There are four large Roman villas that survived to this day; the House of Dionysos, House of Aion, House of Theseus and House of Orpheus.
-Further excavations revealed an agora, a basilica, an odeion, a Hellenistic Roman theater and a necropolis known as Tombs of the Kings.
-Phaphos Archeological Park was listed as a UNESCO World Heritage Site in 1980.
+Further excavations revealed an agora, a basilica, an odeion, a Hellenistic Roman theatre and a necropolis known as Tombs of the Kings.
+Paphos Archeological Park was listed as a UNESCO World Heritage Site in 1980.